elevalgue/vanilla-web-components/02-creating-star-rating-component/00-the-number-input/README.md

 # **The Number input**

 - Does more than just take a number from the user
-- The number input implements the [HTMLInputelEment](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement)interface, which provide a large API including a variety of properties and methods.
+- The number input implements the [HTMLInputelEment](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement)  interface, which provide a large API including a variety of properties and methods.
 In context of our Rating Star Component, we are only interested in the **disable state**, **the value attribute**, **the value property** and when the **change event is fired**.
 - Most input elements have a value attribute.
 We'll probably use it, at least on a text input.
 The number input has one also and setting it, we can see that it updates the input's value and it will also keep reacting to the changes.

 ## **In this demo:**